 6. After you arrive to UMBC’s campus, you will need to check in with IES

 You must check in with IES within five days of arriving on campus.
-While checking in, we will need to review your passport, J-1 visa stamp and I-94 entry document; receive your US address and phone number, as well as emergency contact information; and obtain your consent to keep the required level of health insurance while at UMBC.
+While checking in, we will need to collect the following:

 When this process is complete, we will “validate” (or activate) your J-1 immigration record.

-Check-in must be done within 30 days of your DS-2019 start date!
+Check-in must be done within 30 days of the start date printed on the DS-2019!

 Please work closely with your sponsoring department and the IES office throughout this process – we’re happy to help you and look forward to welcoming you to UMBC!